Manchester City transfer news: Premier League champions agree deal to sign teenage winger Felix Correia from Sporting | Goal.com

 The 18-year-old winger had been linked to Barcelona, Juventus and AC Milan in recent months but the Portuguese outfit announced on Tuesday that they had agreed to let him join the Premier League champions.

-City reportedly agreed personal terms with the Portugal Under 21 international last month before striking a deal with Sporting worth an initial €3.5 million, with a further €3.5m available in bonuses.
+City reportedly agreed personal terms with the Portugal Under-19s international last month before striking a deal with Sporting worth an initial €3.5 million, with a further €3.5m available in bonuses.

 The teenager is yet to have his first taste of professional football as he leaves Sporting without making an appearance for the senior side.
 The Primeira Liga side had hoped to hold on to Correia but the attacker opted against renewing his contract, which had just entered its final year.